akku1139/aosp-mirror_platform_docs_source.android.com/en/devices/camera/external-usb-cameras.md

 Note: Make sure you also have this [patch](https://patchwork.kernel.org/patch/6874491/){: .external}
-for uvcvideo.
+for UVC video.

 To enable the external camera provider in the respective device build, which adds the necessary SELinux permissions, external camera configuration, and external camera provider dependency, complete the following steps:

-+   Add external camera config file and external camera library to `device.mk`
++   Add the external camera config file and external camera library to `device.mk`.

     ```
     +PRODUCT_PACKAGES += android.hardware.camera.provider@2.4-impl